 - Which service is suitable for you?

-- Is the service currently active?
+- Is the service currently active and stable?

 Frequently the solution is much simpler than you think because your iPhone is not locked.